apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/url-to-script-resolution.md

         }
     }

-## All requests are NOT equal

-GET and HEAD request methods are treated differently than the other request methods.
-Only for GET and HEAD requests will the request selectors and extension be considered for script selection.
-For other requests the servlet or script name (without the script extension) must exactly match the request method.

-That is for a PUT request, the script must be PUT.esp or PUT.jsp.
-For a GET request with a request extension of html, the script name may be html.esp or GET.esp.

-## Scripts for GET requests

-Apart for supporting scripts named after the request method, scripts handling GET and HEAD requests may be named differently for Sling to support a more elaborate processing order.
+## Script naming conventions

 Depending on whether request selectors are considered, a script may have two forms:

-* a.
-Ignoring request selectors (e.g. there are none in the request URI) `{resourceTypeLabel}.{requestExtension}.{scriptExtension}`
+1. Ignoring request selectors (e.g. there are none in the request URI): `{resourceTypeLabel}.{requestExtension}.{requestMethod}.{scriptExtension}`
-* b.
-Handling request selectors `{selectorStringPath}.{requestExtension}.{scriptExtension}`
+2. Handling request selectors: `{selectorStringPath}.{requestExtension}.{requestMethod}.{scriptExtension}`

 The constituents of these script names are as follows:

 * `{resourceTypeLabel}` - The last path segment of the path created from the resource type.
 This part is optional if the `{requestExtension}` is used in the script name.
-The resource type might either be set via the `sling:resourceType` property on the accessed node or if that property is not there its primary node type (property `jcr:primaryType`) is taken as fallback.
+The resource type might either be set via the `sling:resourceType` property on the accessed node or if that property is not there its primary node type (property `jcr:primaryType`) is taken as fall-back.
 * `{requestExtension}` - The request extension.
-This part may be ommitted if the request extension is "html", otherwise this part is required.
-If this part is ommitted, the `{resourceTypeLabel}` is required in the case of ignoring the selectors.
+This part may be omitted if the request extension is `html`, otherwise this part is required.
+If this part is omitted, the `{resourceTypeLabel}` is required in the case of ignoring the selectors.
+* `{requestMethod}` - The request's HTTP method.
+This part may be omitted if the script is meant for a `GET` or a `HEAD` request.
+This part is required for any other HTTP method.
-* `{scriptExtension}` - The extension, e.g. "esp" or "jsp", identifying the scripting langauage used.
+* `{scriptExtension}` - The extension identifying the scripting language used.
+This part is mandatory.
+For more details about the available Script Engines and their registered extensions check the [Sling Scripting](/documentation/bundles/scripting.html) page.
 * `{selectorStringPath}` - The selector string converted to a path, along the lines of `selectorString.replace('.', '/')`.
 If less selectors are specified in the script name than given in the request, the script will only be taken into consideration if the given selectors are the **first** selectors in the request.
 This means *sel1/sel2.html.jsp* will be a candidate for the request url */content/test.sel1.sel2.sel3.html* but not for */content/test.sel3.sel1.sel2.html*.
 So the order of selectors is relevant!

 ## Priority

-The rules for script path priorization is defined as follows:
+The rules for script path prioritization is defined as follows:

 * The more request selectors are matched, the better
 * A script including the request extension matches better than one without a request extension (for html only)